-Normally you will have 1902s with consecutive unit numbers starting at 0, in which case you do not need to set First and Last.
+Usually the 1902 unit numbers start at 0 and are contiguous, in which case you do not need to set First and Last.
 As an example of a more complicated situation, let us suppose you have unit numbers 4, 5, 6, 7, 12, 13, 14 and 15.
-In this case, you should set First to 4 and Last to 15.
+In this case, you should set First to 4 and Last to 15 for ADC channels 4-7 and 12-15.
+The Try1902 test program has options to set First and Last.

-CyberAmp CyberAmps have a device Address set by a rotary switch on the rear panel.
-If you have multiple units, they must have different addresses.
+CyberAmp The CyberAmp has a device address (unit number) set by a rotary switch on the rear panel; multiple units must have different addresses.
 There are two types of CyberAmp: 8-channel and 2-channel.
 If you have multiple units, they must all have the same number of channels, or all the 8-channel units must have lower device addresses than all the 2-channel units.